jsreport/docs/docs/images.md

 You can upload images through jsreport studio as well as API.
 When you have uploaded image, you can insert it to the any template.

-You can use following syntax to add base64 image into html template
+You can use following syntax to add data uri based image into html template
 ```html
 <img src='{#image Chrysanthemum}'/>
 ```